-It's been a hot summer and no one has felt the heat quite as much as the mamas who are due this month.
+It's been a hot summer and no one has felt the heat quite as much as the mamas with August due dates.

 Here's why August babies are so special: